mixpanel/docs/pages/docs/features/advanced.md

         ![/12828860268692](/12828860268692.png)

 2. Go to the overflow and open the custom buckets modal
-3. Since looking for even buckets of “30 mins”, choose **Even Bucketing**
+3. Since looking for even buckets of "30 mins", choose **Even Bucketing**
 4. Modify the min and max values of the desired range, and the bucket size, and click apply
     - To note — both a lower end and upper end bucket will be auto-generated to ensure your breakdown always adds up to 100%
     - Here these buckets are <50 mins and ≥ 100 mins